Abortion vs. character

 However, some leading Democrats voiced disappointment with the executive committee’s action, including House Minority Leader Karen Camper, a fellow Memphis representative who called DeBerry an “honorable man.”

 “Our caucus shares core values on many issues, and one of those core values is that we are the voice of the people we represent,” Camper, the first African American to lead Tennessee’s House Democrats, said in a statement quoted by The Tennessean.
 “Attempting to nullify the choice of the people of the 90th District is not the way to do it.”

-State Rep. Mike Sparks, a White Republican, also supported DeBerry’s right to seek re-election.
+State Rep. Mike Sparks, a White Republican from the Nashville area, also supported DeBerry’s right to seek re-election.

-“When John speaks, the subject matter has conviction,” Sparks said.
+“When John speaks, the subject matter has conviction,” Sparks told the Chronicle.
 “Whatever the issue, whether it’s talking about broken homes, broken lives, those battling addictions or those who are incarcerated, you can tell it’s coming from the heart.”

 DeBerry made national news in July as a lead signatory on a letter organized by the anti-abortion group Democrats for Life.

 The letter, signed by a coalition of 115 religious leaders, clergy members and theologians, urged the Democratic National Committee to adopt a party platform friendlier to abortion opponents, as noted by The Associated Press.

 “The abortion issue has become such a problem for the party when you look at the number of pro-life Democrats who are told not to run, told they can’t be in the party, pressured to change their position,” Kristen Day, executive director of Democrats for Life, told the Chronicle.

 “So, I’m super proud of Rep. DeBerry just standing firm,” Day added.
 “We need more people like him willing to stand up for the unborn, not bending to the abortion lobby.”